How to Take Care of Flowers in a Vase

 Step 3.
 Mind the Environment

-Keep your arrangement in a cool, shaded area—no direct sun, heat, or ripening fruit nearby.
+Keep your flower arrangement in a cool, shaded area—no direct sun, heat, or ripening fruit nearby.

 Step 4.
 Snip Only the Spent Blooms